osmcode/osmcode.github.io/_osmium_tool_manual/13_changesets.md

 ---
-chapter: 12
+chapter: 13
-title: Working with Changesets
+title: Working with changesets
 ---

 Osmium can not only handle OSM objects (nodes, ways, and relations), but also